Xenower/CRM-management-api-docs/README.md

 1. **Authentication API**: Detailed usage instructions for logging in and registering users through our API endpoints.
 2. **User Management**: Guidelines and procedures for importing user data via Excel.
+3. **Movement Management**: Guide to manage the registration of movements and their request status.

 ## Contents